foxed/foxed.github.io/_posts/2020-6-18-Deserialization.md

 The vulnerable code in question:
 ![Flask app code](/images/canape/pickle-code-vuln.png)

-This is not the full <b>\_\_init\_\_.py</b> file but it contains what we're interested in.
+This is not the full <b>\_\_init\_\_.py</b> file, but it contains what we're interested in.
 On the webpage we can see that we can submit a Simpsons’ character and a quote.
 Looking at the code, specifically the “submit” route, we can see that on a form submission the application looks for a character and quote.
 It then checks if the character is whitelisted.
-If the submitted character is whitelisted, then the code goes on to process the quote (regardless if the quote is valid; it only checks if the quote is empty or not), and stores the data in a pickle file with an md5 filename.
+If the submitted character is whitelisted, then the code goes on to process the quote (as long as the quote submission is not empty), and stores the data in a pickle file with an md5 filename.

-The dangerous portion of this application is the above combined with the check route, which proceeds to open the file containing the user-submitted character and quote depending on an ‘id’ POST parameter.
-It then deserializes the user-submitted data by way of <b>cPickle.loads(data)</b>.
-Thankfully, we know exactly how to name our file: <b>p_id = md5(char + quote).hexidigest()</b>.
+The dangerous portion of this application is found within the check route, which proceeds to open the file containing the user-submitted character and quote depending on an ‘id’ POST parameter.
+It then fails to sanitize the user-submitted data and proceeses to deserializes it via <b>cPickle.loads(data)</b>.
+As long as we have the proper id (<b>p_id = md5(char + quote).hexidigest()</b>) for the /check post parameter, it stands to reason that the application will deserialize our data.

-So, to recap, we will be taking the following steps to exploit this unsafe deserialization:
+To recap, we will be taking the following steps to exploit this unsafe deserialization:
 1. Submit a valid character name
 1. Submit a quote that is actually an os.system command that connects to our local listener
 1. The application will load our data using <b>cPickle.loads(data)</b>